 Education system.
 New Zealand’s universities have a strict system for assessing and ensuring the quality of education, which allows students to be confident in their degrees.
 The structure of levels and qualifications, according to which programs (and related documents) are organized in educational institutions, is recognized worldwide in accordance with the Lisbon Convention.

 Support for international students.
 In New Zealand, there is a Pastoral Care Code of Practice for international students, which ensures the safety and well-being of students from other countries.

 Disadvantages of New Zealand’s universities

 The cost of training.
 Foreign students who study at New Zealand universities pay more than double compared to the locals.
 Moreover, for citizens of New Zealand, there is even a special system Fees Free that allows them to study for free.
-The average cost of one year of study at the bachelor’s level for foreign students is 18,827 USD, while for locals — about 6,973 USDDoctoral studies cost the same for both locals and foreigners.
+The average cost of one year of study at the bachelor’s level for foreign students is 16,472 USD, while for locals — about 6,101 USD.

 New Zealand’s universities, despite their overall subordination to the Ministry of Education, have autonomy in making decisions about entrance examinations.
 Typically, universities do not conduct their own exams, evaluating applicants according to the available documents: the GPA, resume, motivation letter and references.

 Applicants can apply for bachelor’s programs if one of the criteria is met: